grcengineering/grc_engineering_lab_builder/README.md

 > **Create personalized GRC learning labs tailored to YOUR context, experience, and goals**

 Traditional GRC training is one-size-fits-none.
-This framework generates custom learning experiences that match your technical level, work with your actual systems, and address your specific challenges.
+This framework generates custom learning experiences that match your technical level, work with your actual systems, and address your specific challenges - whether you're in healthcare using Excel or fintech automating SOC 2 with Python.

 ---